-Do I really have to attend an investigative interview?
-What happens if I just ignore it?
+Do I have to attend an investigative interview?
+What happens if I ignore it?

-Technically, no. However, if you choose not to participate in the conduct process, a decision about the situation will still be made.
-If you do participate in the fact-finding process, you will have an opportunity to explain the situation and present your side of what happened.
+If you choose not to participate in the conduct process, a decision about the situation will still be made.
+If you do participate in the process, you will have an opportunity to explain the situation and present your side of what happened.

 What are the possible consequences if I am found to violate the Code?

 Students found responsible in the conduct process may receive a sanction.
 Each matter is evaluated on a case-by-case basis.
 To learn more about sanctions, read here.

 I was involved in the same incident as other students.
 Why did we receive different sanctions?